maeichho/personal-site/content/authors/maeichho/_index.md

   url: https://cam.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a third-year PhD student interested in the design of algorithms for combinatorial problems, specifically those with game theoretic applications.
+bio: I am a fourth-year PhD student interested in the design of algorithms for combinatorial problems, specifically those with game theoretic applications.

 # Interests to show in About widget
 interests: